rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.18/readme.md

 ## 1. Context

 This is the first time this User Story is being worked on.
-This User Story is related to the Admin.
+This User Story is related to the Doctor.

 ## 2. Requirements